 caring beyond the classroom.
 We want our students to become better problem solvers

 by thinking “outside the box”, to develop awareness and appreciation for the larger

 society in which they belong, and to become more engaged in school.
-It is our desire
+We desire

 that our students become more empathetic, tolerant, accepting, sensitive, and inclusive

 of those, we call “our dear neighbor” (Brill 1994).